zytzagoo/autoptimize/readme.txt

 = Or should you inline all CSS? =

-The short answer: probably not (but I do).
+The short answer: probably not.

 Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
 But ever since Google included mobile in PageSpeed Insights and started complaining about render blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
 One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.